Marine Corps Combat Engineer (MOS 1371)

-After successful completion of basic recruit training, Marines slated to become Combat Engineers will complete a specialty course dependent upon their career field 13 specialty.
+After successful completion of basic recruit training, Marines slated to become combat engineers will complete a specialty course dependent upon their career field specialty.

-Within the Marine Expeditionary Unit (MEU) the combat engineer supports ground forces by removing obstacles, building causeways, constructing bunkers, and other civil engineering roles.
-Learning to use explosives for demolition of structures and to clear mines and mine fields are also a major role of the combat engineer.
+Within the Marine Expeditionary Unit (MEU), the combat engineer supports ground forces by removing obstacles, building causeways, constructing bunkers, and other civil engineering roles.
+Learning to use explosives for the demolition of structures and to clear mines and minefields are also a major role of the combat engineer.

 They also construct, alter, repair and maintain buildings and structures; lift and move heavy objects and equipment by setting up, bracing, and utilizing rigging devices and equipment.

-Personnel assigned this military occupational specialty (MOS) are taught carpentry and other construction skills as well as demolitions, specialized demolitions for urban breaching and land mine warfare.
-And these Marines are specially trained to do all of this work while potentially under enemy fire.
+Personnel assigned this military occupational specialty (MOS) are taught carpentry and other construction skills as well as demolitions, specialized demolitions for urban breaching, and landmine warfare.
+These Marines are specially trained to do all of this work while potentially under enemy fire.